oracle/odpi/doc/src/public_enums/dpiNativeTypeNum.rst

 ------------------------------------------

 This enumeration identifies the type of data that is being transferred to and from the database.
-It is used in the structure :ref:`dpiData<dpiData>`.
+It is used in the structures :ref:`dpiDataTypeInfo<dpiDataTypeInfo>` and :ref:`dpiShardingKeyColumn<dpiShardingKeyColumn>`.

 ===========================  ==================================================
 Value                        Description